 Even if you don't do anything (like registering as corporation), by default, your entity is a pass-through entity (i.e. - self proprietorship, partnership, etc).

 Let's say that you will be doing this without any partners (in your business).... and you generate $2,000 in your first yr.
 You will be reporting that income on Schedule C of regular individual tax return.
 You will probably have to file Schedule SE as well for medicare and social security.
 In addition, if this will be your only source of income while in bschool, you will have to make quarterly tax payments.
-(It's been awhile I read the tax code but I think the rule is either 100% of what you paid last yr or estimate your tax liability for the yr and pay 90% of it in quarterly payments) to avoid penalties with IRS. (don't have to worry about this unless your income exceeds combination of standard deduction and exemption)
+(It's been awhile I read the tax code but I think the rule is either 100% of what you paid last yr or estimate your tax liability for the yr and pay 90% of it in quarterly payments) to avoid penalties with IRS.

 In terms of limiting liability issues, I think for 1st yr essay editing service, you can just stay as self-proprietor.
 Otherwise, popular options are LLC or LLP, which requires you to bring in a general partner or general member who will run the day-to-day business while you concentrate on bringing in revenue.
 General partner or member will have liability issue but limited partner or member will have limited liability (usually never more than your share of capital interest, but rule varies by state).